Snaacky/thewiki/docs/guides/quality.md

 Blu-rays are usually a better source than WEB. *However, there are some cases where WEB is better than the Blu-ray.*

-The advantages of BD and what you're missing out on with WEB are:
+The advantages of BD are:

 1. **Better Quality** - An average BD episode is around 6GB compared to 1.3GB on WEB.
 This makes it a better source even for mini encodes, as they have more data to work with; *a same size encode made from both sources will show the BD version to be superior*